 He makes toned silver gelatin prints from digitally composed, plate negatives in short limited editions.
-This later work has received international recognition and has been published and exhibited across the European community as well as in the Americas, Asia and Australia.
+His later work has received international recognition and has been published and exhibited across the European community as well as in North and South America, Asia and Australia.

 The style of his imagery may appear to be rooted in the past but it relies heavily on a fusion of state-of-the-art digital technologies & traditional photographic processes to produce prints that have been described as “digital antiques”; seamless transitions between the world of contemporary digital art and the timeless qualities of large-format black and white photography.

 “Life can be likened to a movie shown only once to a captive audience of one, a darkened auditorium in which the level of illumination is a decision for the solitary occupant.
 To see the light we must first acknowledge that we are in the dark.

 I am attempting – as much as is humanly possible – to distance myself from all humanity except my own.
 Religion is the smokescreen that obfuscates the sins of the rich and mankind is the prison in which the inmates have been convinced that they are free.
 Our gaolers are troubled by their own shallows – the fears they have of others are the fears they have about themselves cunningly repackaged to increase their legal appeal.